Metavision Studio

 Note

-Metavision Studio is not part of OpenEB, but the more basic Metavision Viewer application can be used instead.
+Metavision Studio is not included in OpenEB.
+However, you can use the more basic Metavision Viewer application as an alternative.

 Main features

-• Export events recording to HDF5 file or to AVI video
+Export events recording to HDF5 event file or to AVI video

 See also